nexusacademics/LSAT-Rewired/TEST_HISTORY_GUIDE.md

 ## Overview
 The Test History system is now fully implemented and ready for testing.
 It tracks every question attempt, section completion, and test completion across all three phases (timed, blind review, and strategy review).

+**NEW: Demo Mode Support** - The system now works seamlessly in demo mode (without authentication), storing all history data in localStorage.
+When you log out in demo mode, all local history data is automatically cleared.

 ## What's Been Implemented

 ### Database Schema (Step 1)